Effective cross team synchronisation, collaborative innovation, whole system alignment

 All over the world organisations are experimenting with new tools and methods for increasing effectiveness and organizational agility.
 One pattern we see emerging in this new paradigm is self-organized, semi-autonomous teams, energized by a personal sense of calling to serve effectively their collective purpose.
 At the same time it’s becoming clear that each organization’s context is unique and that prescriptive, “one size fits all” solutions can cause more harm than good.

-Sociocracy 3.0 (also known as S3) is a free and open, principles based framework of patterns for people wishing to collaborate more effectively and grow happy, humane organisations.
+Sociocracy 3.0 (also known as S3) is a free, modular and principles-based practical guide for people wishing to collaborate more effectively and grow happy, humane organisations.

 It builds on sociocratic practices, integrating principles from Agile / Lean and Non-Violent Communication and provides a rich variety of compatible options to choose from and adapt, according to unique context and needs.